Cincinnati Zoo welcomes baby giraffe

-(CNN)The circle of life revealed itself Saturday at the Cincinnati zoo.
+(CNN)The circle of life revealed itself Saturday at the Cincinnati Zoo.

 A giraffe entered the world just six days after its father, Kimba, died.